-- PSY 502 or PSY 531 will fulfill one of the core requirements.
-If using PSY 502 for core, then PSY 531 will be used for the BNCP statistics requirement.
-If using PSY 531 for the core requirement, then the student will not have to take PSY 502 but will have to determine (with their mentor or area head) another class to fulfill either the statistics 2-course requirement, or an additional elective. - 2.
+- PSY 502 or PSY 531 will fulfill one of the departmental core requirements.
+If using PSY 502 for departmental core, then PSY 531 will be used for one of the BNCP statistics requirements.
+If using PSY 531 for the departmental core requirement, then the student will not have to take PSY 502 but will have to determine (with their mentor or area head) another class to fulfill either the statistics requirement, such as PSY 530 (Intermediate Statistics). - 2.
 PSY 592 Research should be taken while pursing the Masters in Passing.
 Once completed with the master's thesis defense, students should start taking PSY 792 Research instead of PSY 592.